Sword and sorcery: Women creators and characters

 Robert E. Howard espoused feminist views in his personal and professional life.
 He wrote to his friends and associates defending the achievements and capabilities of women.
 Strong female characters in Howard's works of fiction include Dark Agnes de Chastillon (first appearing in "Sword Woman", circa 1932–34), the early modern pirate Helen Tavrel ("The Isle of Pirates' Doom", 1928), as well as two pirates and Conan the Barbarian supporting characters, Bêlit ("Queen of the Black Coast", 1934), and Valeria of the Red Brotherhood ("Red Nails", 1936).

 Introduced as the co-star in a non-fantasy historical story by Howard entitled "The Shadow of the Vulture", Red Sonya of Rogatino later inspired a fantasy heroine named Red Sonja, who first appeared in the comic book series Conan the Barbarian written by Roy Thomas and illustrated by Barry Windsor-Smith.
-Red Sonja got her own comic book title and eventually a series of novels by David C. Smith and Richard L. Tierney, as well as Richard Fleischer's film adaptation in 1985.
+Red Sonja became the subject of a comic book and eventually a series of novels by David C. Smith and Richard L. Tierney, as well as Richard Fleischer's film adaptation in 1985.

 Catherine Moore was another foundational author of the sword and sorcery genre during its earliest years with her Jirel of Joiry stories.
 Several other women lead the beginnings of this genre, including Leigh Brackett, Nathalie Henneberg, and Andre Norton.

 Despite this, sword and sorcery has been criticized for having a masculine bias; This includes criticism of the aforementioned authors.
 Female characters were often distressed damsels to be rescued or protected, or otherwise served as a reward for a male hero's adventures.
 Those who had adventures of their own often did so to counter the threat of rape or to take revenge for it.
 These issues were particularly relevant in the 1960s through the late 1980s, but are often characteristic of even some of the earliest Sword and Sorcery stories.

 Tanith Lee's 1975 novel The Birthgrave and later novels focused on women's roles in standard sword and sorcery era narratives.
 The Morgaine cycle of novels from C. J. Cherryh, which began in 1976, also focused on a female lead while engaging in a traditional heroic fantasy lead.
 This led to them and other female authors being inducted into Lin Carter's Swordsmen and Sorcerers' Guild of America.

 Jessica Amanda Salmonson similarly sought to broaden the range of roles for female characters in sword and sorcery through her own stories and through editing the World Fantasy Award-winning Amazons (1979) and Amazons II (1982) anthologies; both drew on real and folkloric female warriors, often from outside of Europe.

 Marion Zimmer Bradley's Sword and Sorceress anthology series (1984 onwards) challenged these archetypes.
 The stories feature skillful swordswomen and powerful sorceresses working from a variety of motives.